awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Blog Application](images/AWT11.png)

 Congratulations, you have created and deployed a secure Spring Boot application that interacts with AWS Services.
+As stated at this start of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.